petarov/apple-bundle-ids/tpl.README.md

 # Apple Bundle IDs

 Apple's Bundle IDs for native iPhone and iPad apps.
 The table below shows the name and bundle ID for each native iPhone and iPad app.
 Bundle IDs are case sensitive.

+This list is updated automatically twice a month, but only if changes on Apple's Bundle IDs website are detected.

 **%%APPS_COUNT%%** apps - v%%VERSION%% built on %%BUILD_TIMESTAMP%%